latz-io/latz-io.github.io/_pages/teaching.md

 ### Tutorials/Seminars

 ##### University of Cambridge, Department of Applied Mathematics and Theoretical Physics
+ -  *Lent term 2021:* Supervision in Numerical Analysis (Part IB of the Mathematical Tripos; Queens' College)
  -  *Lent term 2020:* Supervision in From Computation to Information

 ##### Technical University of Munich, Department of Mathematics